Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You drain the moisture from the mouth of a creature, punishing it for casting a spell.
 After the spell resolves, the target must succeed on a CON Save or take 2d8 Necrotic damage and be unable to speak or perform the verbal components of spells until the end of its next turn.
 On a successful Save, the target takes half as much damage.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or above, the spell’s damage increases by 2d8 for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or above, the spell’s damage increases by 2d8 for each slot level above 3.
 - **Classes**: Druid, Ranger
 *(Source: CS)*